Três Pontas: Climate

+Hydrography

-The municipality is watered by Verde and Sapucaí rivers (dammed in Furnas), belonging to Grand River Drainage.
+The municipality is watered by Verde and Sapucaí rivers (dammed in Furnas), belonging to the Rio Grande drainage basin.
 It also has the Araras and Espera streams, that are formed by the joining of several smaller streams.
-The Arara stream rises near the town and moves west to flow into the reservoir of Furnas.
-The Espera stream rises near the Três Pontas Mountain and flows into Furnas near a farm with the same name.
-Other streams that rises on the north of Três Pontas Mountain go north and flow into Rio Grande.
+The Arara stream rises near the town and moves west to flow into the reservoir of the Furnas.
+The Espera stream rises near the Três Pontas Mountain and flows into the Furnas near a farm with the same name.
+Other streams that rise on the north of Três Pontas Mountain go north and flow into Rio Grande.